lars-frogner/Impact/README.md

 ### Graphics

 The engine does physically based 3D rendering.
-The graphics system is built on [`wgpu`](https://github.com/gfx-rs/wgpu) and is the most featured part of the engine.
+The graphics system is built on [`wgpu`](https://github.com/gfx-rs/wgpu).
 Notable graphics capabilities include:

 - A general microfacet material model.
 - Area lights with soft shadows.